evergreen-ci/evergreen/rest/usage.rst

         - int
         - Optional.
 The priority to set the patch to
       * - status
-        - string
+        - bool
         - Optional.
-The status to set the patch to
+The activation status to set the patch to

 Build
 -----